frazermuci/milestone1/server/readme.txt

 -the server modifies the chatroom example
 -the scores are stored in a the ClientScore map
 -the ids are stored in the ClientScore map
+-server sends / receives on port 21234
+-client listens on port 21234

 All members had some hand in the design and coding of all of the files, and the overall architecture.